data-apis/scipy-2023-presentation/paper.rst

 scikit-learn
 ------------

-scikit-learn is a machine learning library for use in Python.
+scikit-learn is a popular Python machine learning library.
 Its current implementation relies heavily on NumPy and SciPy and is a mixture of Python and Cython.
 Due to its dependence on NumPy for array computation, scikit-learn is CPU-bound, and the library is unable to capture the benefits of GPU- and